jponge/izpack-full-svn-history-copy/izpack-testlangpacks/trunk/ReadMeNow.txt

 Requirements

-To run: Java 1.5.0.
+To run: Java 5.
-To get into IDE: IDE which will recognise Java 1.5.0.
-Zip file contains Eclipse ready project.
+To get into IDE: IDE which will recognise Java 5.

 Running from command line